-My own path involved pursuing intensive practice while parenting, and I have a particular interest in how a deep, vibrant meditation practice can be maintained in the midst of a busy householder’s life.
+My deep appreciation of meditative practice stems from it’s capacity to profoundly transform our relationship with how we experience this life.
+Meditation offers the radical possibility to shift and open up what is nourishing and meaningful to us.
+My own path involved pursuing intensive practice while parenting, and I have a particular interest in how a deep, powerful meditation practice can be maintained in the midst of a busy householder’s life.